MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Management/Add-Content.md

 ```

 ### -LiteralPath

 Specifies the path to the items that receive the additional content.
 Unlike Path, the value of LiteralPath is used exactly as it is typed.
 No characters are interpreted as wildcards.
 If the path includes escape characters, enclose it in single quotation marks.
-Single quotation marks tell Windows PowerShell not to interpret any characters as escape sequences.
+Single quotation marks tell PowerShell not to interpret any characters as escape sequences.

 ```yaml
 Type: String[]